aswin-bijju/aswin-bijju/README.md

 📫 aswin.bijju@gmail.com

-> Portfolio projects are academic MBA coursework, most on fictional or anonymised scenarios; methods and tooling are real.
+> Most portfolio projects are academic MBA coursework on fictional or anonymised scenarios; methods and tooling are real.
+Truvenix India is live venture work, and its figures are planning assumptions, not results.
 Team projects credit all contributors and state my individual contribution.